 Japan-Indonesia Foreign Ministers’ Telephone Talk

-On June 10, commencing at 3 p.m. for 40 minutes, Mr. MOTEGI Toshimitsu, Minister for Foreign Affairs, held a telephone talk with the H.E.
+On December 3, commencing at 3:40 p.m. for approximately 25 minutes, Mr. HAYASHI Yoshimasa, Minister for Foreign Affairs of Japan, held a telephone talk with H.E.
 Ms. Retno L.P.
 Marsudi, Minister for Foreign Affairs of the Republic of Indonesia.
 The overview of the talk is as follows.

 - At the outset, Minister Hayashi expressed his interest in forging close ties with Minister Retno to promote bilateral cooperation.
 In response, Minister Retno offered her congratulations to Minister Hayashi on his appointment as Minister for Foreign Affairs of Japan.

 - Minister Hayashi expressed his intention to advance concrete cooperation for the realization of a “Free and Open Indo-Pacific” and the “ASEAN Outlook for the Indo-Pacific,” including in the Sulu-Celebes Seas and their surrounding areas.
 Moreover, Minister Hayashi stated that Japan will continue to cooperate with Indonesia including in such fields as infrastructure development, human resource development, maritime safety and response to COVID-19.
 In response, Minister Retno expressed her gratitude for the cooperation from Japan to date, and stated her intention to further coordinate to strengthen the relations between the two countries.